Storytelling Workshops and Retreats

-Join me in this engaging retreat-like experience and discover your legacy stories, one paragraph at a time.
+Join me in this engaging retreat-like experience and discover your personal stories, one paragraph at a time.

-MY LIFE IN PARAGRAPHS is an engaging seven-step process for legacy storytelling.
+MY LIFE IN PARAGRAPHS is an engaging process for personal storytelling.
 My program guides you in discovering and telling your most meaningful stories.

 I show you step-by-step how to communicate the hard-won wisdom you’ve gained in your life.
 What’s more, you will expand your capacity to connect with others, and feel better known and understood by the people you hold close; all while making an impact on your future generations.

 When you join in the “My Life in Paragraphs” process you will:

 -Easily see the challenges you’ve overcome, the learning those challenges have offered, and how they have shaped who you are today.

 -Have fun reflecting on the meaningful moments, people, and turning points you have encountered throughout your life.